After stillbirth and neonatal death: how you might feel

-Many parents find that doing something more formal to acknowledge the loss of a baby helps their healing.
+Many parents find that doing something formal to acknowledge the loss of a baby helps their healing.
+For example:

-- Donating to a charity: you could buy or make something to give to a worthy organisation on behalf of your baby.
+- Donate to a charity: you could buy or make something to give to a worthy organisation on behalf of your baby.

-- Naming your baby: naming your baby acknowledges that your baby was a person to you.
+- Name your baby: naming your baby acknowledges that your baby is real, loved and missed.

-- Collecting mementos: you could have a special box for things like ultrasound photos, photos of your baby, hospital tag, sympathy cards, pressed flowers and maybe toys or clothes that were ready for your baby.
+- Collect mementos: you could have a special box for things like ultrasound photos, photos of your baby, a hospital tag, hand or foot prints, a lock of hair, sympathy cards, pressed flowers and maybe toys or clothes that were ready for your baby.

-- Choosing a keepsake: this could be something like an ornament or jewellery.
+- Choose a keepsake: this could be something like an ornament or jewellery.

-- Creating something: this could be a drawing, quilt, scrapbook or piece of music.
+- Create something: this could be a drawing, quilt, scrapbook or piece of music.

-- Saying goodbye: you could do this by writing a poem or letter to your baby.
+- Say goodbye: you could do this by writing a poem or letter to your baby.

-- Burying your baby: it’s possible to have a burial, either at home or in a cemetery.
+- Bury your baby: it’s possible to have a burial, either at home or in a cemetery.

 Looking after yourself after your baby’s death